aditya123473892/wagtail/Public-Wagtail-sites.md

-In the future we hope to create a testimonial/directory site, listing both agencies offering wagtail and the sites launched on it.
-To start that list we'd really like to hear from anyone who has *launched* a *public* site on Wagtail.
+In the future we hope to create a directory site, listing both agencies offering Wagtail and the sites launched on it.
+To start that list we'd really like to hear from anyone who has launched a public site on Wagtail.

 ## Add your site

-Edit this wiki page and using a new bullet in the "Site list" below, please give
+Edit this page and using a new row in the "Site list" below, please give

 1. the URL of the site,
 2. (optional) who it was developed by and
 3. (even more optional) an approximate town/country of the developer e.g, "Oxford UK", "NZ" etc.

-(Obviously only add your site if you're happy for it to be listing publicly.)

 ## Site list